Home Majors Audio & Video Technology

-Audio & Video Technology Degree
+Audio & Video Technology

 Students study audio engineering, video production technology, live event systems, and multimedia equipment operation and maintenance.
 Graduates typically pursue careers as audio engineers, video production technicians, live event specialists, and AV systems designers for venues, studios, and corporate facilities.
 The live events and streaming industries drive consistent demand for skilled AV technicians.

-What Audio & Video Technology Graduates Do
+What Audio & Video Technology graduates do

 Your career in audiovisual technology is hands-on from day one.
 You might spend your days as an audio and video technician, setting up microphones for a conference, running a soundboard for a concert, or troubleshooting a corporate livestream.
 In a different role, you could be a camera operator, meticulously framing shots on a film set, or a video editor, sifting through hours of raw footage to cut scenes and polish the final product with color and sound.